mike-north/professional-ts/notes/00-intro.md

 We'll cover a lot of ground in this course, but much of it will come back to a few central themes:

-#### Productivity through staiblity and automation
+#### Productivity through stability and automation

 - The whole point of TS is to allow you do more, and do it better.
 We'll learn how to make sure that it delivers on this promise
 - The bigger your team is, and the more critical your app is, the more costly disruptions can be.
 We'll learn how to avoid them

-#### Developer ergnomics, and a modern authoring environment
+#### Developer ergonomics, and a modern authoring environment

-- Part of the TS value proposition is the idea of a _fantastic dev environment_.
+- Part of the TS value proposition is the idea of a _fantastic development environment_.
   We'll learn how to make sure this is set up nicely so that it works well for even _very large_ apps.
 - We'll learn about how to use valuable (but oft neglected) features like API